mikvikpik/mikvikpik.github.io/_posts/2019-06-13-python_intro.md

   x = "This one is too!"
   return print(x)
 ```
 This next function returns a string without the quotes because of the print function.
-Typically useful for displaying strings.
+Typically useful for displaying strings.```This one is too!```
 ```python
 x = 'oreos'
 oreos_sleeve = ['i', 'will', 'eat', 6, x]